We accept PayPal, Visa & Mastercard

 About the Editors:

-a Canadian playwright, theatre director, and arts administrator.
-Her
+is a Canadian playwright, theatre director, and arts administrator.

-work has been recognized with a Siminovitch Prize nomination, SAT
+work has also been recognized with a Siminovitch Prize nomination, SAT

-Award nomination, the Herman Voaden Playwriting Award, ATP's National
+Award nomination, the Herman Voaden Playwriting Award, the Alberta

 Yvette Nolan is a playwright, director, dramaturg and